-5.1 Pupils with Special Educational Needs
+5.1 Pupils with Special Educational Needs or Disabilities

-The school recognises its legal duty under the Equality Act 2010 to prevent pupils with a protected characteristic from being at a disadvantage.
+The school recognises its legal duty under the Equality Act 20210 to prevent pupils with a protected characteristic from being at a disadvantage.
 Consequently, our approach to challenging behaviour may be differentiated to cater to the needs of pupils with additional needs or disabilities.
-We have high expectations for all pupils and we will put in place measures and additional resources to enable all children to achieve including those children with special educational needs.
+We have high expectations for all pupils, and we will pout in place measures and additional resources to enable all children to achieve including those children with special educational needs.

-Where children with additional needs are displaying challenging or unacceptable behaviours the school's special educational needs co-ordinator will consider whether they have any underlying needs that are not currently being met.
-Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs.
+Where children with additional needs are displaying challenging or unacceptable behaviours the schools special educational needs coordinator will consider whether they have any underlying needs that are not currently being met.
+Where necessary, support and advice will be sought from specialist teachers within the local authority, educational psychologists, medical practitioners and/or others to identify or support specific needs.

-The school recognises that behaviours are more likely be associated with particular types of SEND, such as pupils with speech, language and communication needs who may not understand a verbal instruction or be able to express themselves leading to frustration or tantrums.
-The school will anticipate likely triggers of misbehaviour and put in place support and reasonable adjustments to try to prevent them.
+The school recognises that behaviours displayed by our pupils are often associated with particular types of needs.
+Pupils with speech, language and communication needs may not understand a verbal instruction or be able to express themselves leading to frustration or tantrums.
+Staff will anticipate likely triggers of unacceptable behaviour and put in place support and reasonable adjustments to try and prevent them.

-6. Responding to Behaviours
+6. Responding to behaviour

 We believe that a positive approach to behaviour has more effect than a negative reaction to it.
 We recognise that at a very young age children are yet to fully develop their social and communication skills and this impacts on how they react to situations.
-Children's development levels and underlying trigger are taken into account when managing negative behaviours.
+Children's development levels and underlying triggers are taken into account when managing unacceptable behaviours.

-Good behaviour is best encouraged by positive example, by recognising and rewarding good behaviour, and by the modelling of good behaviour.
-We aim to promote the understanding of what constitutes good behaviour; to celebrate and encourage good behaviour, courtesy and politeness and to manage unacceptable behaviour in a clear and consistent way.
+Good behaviour is best encouraged by positive example, recognising and rewarding doo behaviour and by the modelling of good behaviour.
+We aim to promote the understanding of what constitutes good behaviour, to celebrate and encourage good behaviour, courtesy and politeness and to manage acceptable behaviour in a clear and consistent way.

-6.1.
-Promoting and Encouraging Good Behaviour
+6.1 Promoting and encouraging good behaviour